 Ideally, the salt should be 1% of the total weight of the meat.
 For instance, if the ribs weigh 3,000 grams, you should dissolve 30 grams of salt in the mixture.

 After sealing the bag, shake the mixture until the salt thoroughly dissolves.
-Then, slice the slab of ribs into two equal halves and add them to the zippered bag.
+Then, using a good kitchen knife set, slice the slab of ribs into two equal halves and add them to the zippered bag.

 Place the zippered bag in your freezer and allow the meat to cure for 4 to 6 hours, depending on the thickness of the slabs.
 Make sure you flip the bag around every 30 minutes to achieve an even brine.